SeanPlusPlus/talks/techhive/my_story.md

 While applying I got a job as a case clerk at a law firm in downtown San Francisco.
 It was perfect.
 It was all part of the plan.
 Spend a year seeing the inside of a firm, learning about the machinations of law, and then head off to the green pastures of law school.

+A typical task for me at the firm would go something like this: I'd be given five boxes of documents, each box full of printed out emails.
+And in each box, dozens of emails would be flagged with post-its.
+I'd have to pull those emails out, copy each twice, put them back in the box, and then sort out the copied sets into binders.

+I couldn't stand it.

 ### SF City College